AsherTeo/Tesla-Stock-Predicition/README.md

 ## Overview

-In this project, I utilized the `yfinance` library to extract Tesla stock data and experimented with various prediction methods, including `tensorflow` for LSTM, `statmodel` for ARIMA, and `scikit learn` machine learning algorithms like linear regression and tree-based methods.
+In this project, we utilized the `yfinance` library to extract Tesla stock data and experimented with various prediction methods, employing `TensorFlow` for LSTM (Long Short-Term Memory ), `Statsmodels` for ARIMA, and `scikit-learn` machine learning algorithms like linear regression and tree-based methods.

-LSTM, known for its proficiency in forecasting long sequences of data due to its memory cells and gating mechanisms, excels at capturing long-term dependencies.
-Conversely, ARIMA, focusing on the AutoRegressive (AR) component, is effective for modeling shorter-term relationships.
-I plan to further explore different window sizes to determine the optimal algorithm for stock prediction
+LSTM, known for its proficiency in forecasting long sequences of data due to its memory cells and gating mechanisms, excels at capturing **long-term** dependencies.
+Conversely, ARIMA, focusing on the AutoRegressive (AR) component, is effective for modeling **shorter-term** relationships.
+While machine learning techniques typically perform better in the short term than the long term.

+My objective is to explore different window sizes using various algorithms and learning rates for LSTM to determine the optimal approach for stock prediction.
+Additionally, I aim to identify which algorithm performs best for particular window sizes.

+For metrics, we experimented with MAE, RMSE, and MAPE, with a main focus on MAPE due to its relevance in time series analysis.